buddyq/AgentAssets/wp-content/plugins/framework-installer/readme.txt

   ==2.0.2==
  Added support for appending Google Analytics arguments on image links for dashboard tutorials.
  Fixed some outdated text on the plugin settings.

+  ==2.0.3==
+ Updated Installer code base to version 1.7.11+
+ Fixed compatibility issues with PHP 7.0.
+ Fixed issues with navigation menus on PHP 7.0
+ Fixed fatal errors when FI is deactivated on a multilingual refsite.
+ Fixed any unneeded dashboard notices after import.
+ Compatibility with WPML 3.5.0 +
+ Fixed PHP notices when resetting a multilingual site.